 Have you ever puzzled over the difference between a comforter and a duvet?
-Maybe you want to know how a blanket, quilt, or coverlet fits into the picture.
-We've got you covered.
-Read our Duvet vs. Comforter vs. Blanket vs. Quilt vs. Coverlet to find out once and for all.
+Our Duvet vs. Blanket vs. Comforter vs. Quilt vs. Coverlet article has the answer!

-Go ahead and settle in, we’re going to discover the unique history and use for each one of these bed coverings.
+Go ahead and settle in.
+We’re going to discover the unique history and use for each of these bed coverings.
 Soon, you’ll know everything you need to raise your bedding to a divine status.

 Popularity comparison chart

 Here’s a chart showing the relative popularity of each bed cover.